Maurice (emperor): Persian War and accession to the throne

 Map of the Roman-Persian frontier showing Maurice's gains after he restored Sassanid king Khosrow II to the throne in 591.

 In late 577, despite a complete lack of military experience, Maurice was named as magister militum per Orientem, effectively commander-in-chief of the Roman army in the east.
-He succeeded General Justinian in the ongoing war against Sassanid Persia.
+He succeeded the general Justinian in the ongoing war against Sassanid Persia.
 At about the same time he was raised to the rank of patrikios, the empire's senior honorific title, which was limited to a small number of holders.

 In 578, a truce in Mesopotamia came to an end and the main focus of the war shifted to that front.
 After Persian raids in Mesopotamia, Maurice mounted attacks on both sides of the Tigris, captured the fortress of Aphumon and sacked Singara.
-Sassanid emperor Khosrow sought peace in 579, but died before an agreement could be reached and his successor Hormizd IV (r.
+Sassanid emperor Khosrow I sought peace in 579, but died before an agreement could be reached and his successor Hormizd IV (r.
 579–590) broke off the negotiations.
 In 580, Byzantium's Arab allies the Ghassanids scored a victory over the Lakhmids, Arab allies of the Sassanids, while Byzantine raids again penetrated east of the Tigris.
-Around this time the future Khosrow II was put in charge of the situation in Armenia, where he succeeded in convincing most of the rebel leaders to return to Sassanid allegiance, although Iberia remained loyal to the Byzantines.
+Around this time the future Khosrow II was put in charge of the situation in Armenia, where he succeeded in convincing most of the rebellious leaders to return to Sassanid allegiance, although Iberia remained loyal to the Byzantines.

 The following year an ambitious campaign by Maurice, supported by Ghassanid forces under al-Mundhir III, targeted Ctesiphon, the Sassanid capital.
-The combined force moved south along the river Euphrates accompanied by a fleet of ships.
-The army stormed the fortress of Anatha and moved on until it reached the region of Beth Aramaye in central Mesopotamia, near Ctesiphon.
+The combined force moved south along the river Euphrates, accompanied by a fleet of ships.
+The army stormed the fortress of Anatha and then moved on until it reached the region of Beth Aramaye in central Mesopotamia, near Ctesiphon.
 There they found the bridge over the Euphrates destroyed by the Persians.

 In response to Maurice's advance, Sassanid general Adarmahan was ordered to operate in northern Mesopotamia, threatening the Roman army's supply line.
 Adarmahan pillaged Osrhoene, and was successful in capturing its capital, Edessa.
 He then marched his army toward Callinicum on the Euphrates.
 With the possibility of a march to Ctesiphon gone Maurice was forced to retreat.
 The retreat was arduous for the tired army, and Maurice and al-Mundhir exchanged recriminations for the expedition's failure.
 However, they cooperated in forcing Adarmahan to withdraw, and defeated him at Callinicum.

 The mutual recriminations were not laid to rest by this.
 Despite his successes, al-Mundhir was accused by Maurice of treason during the preceding campaign.
 Maurice claimed that al-Mundhir had revealed the Byzantine plan to the Persians, who then proceeded to destroy the bridge over the Euphrates.
 The chronicler John of Ephesus explicitly calls this assertion a lie, as the Byzantine intentions must have been plain to the Persian commanders.